Caroll-Ann Alie: Career

 At the age of 18, Alie started competing in windsurfing.
 In 1982, Alie became a member of the Canada national sailing team.
 In World Sailing competitions, Alie participated in the IYRU World Women's Sailing Championships from 1983 to 1988 consecutively with her final appearance in 1991.
 During these championships she won silver in 1985 and gold in 1988 during the mistral event.
 Alie also competed in the Mistral World Championships in the late 1990s and the 2008 RS: X World Championship.

 As an Olympian, Alie competed at the 1992 Summer Olympics, 1996 Summer Olympics and 2000 Summer Olympics in sailing but did not medal at any of her competitions.
 Apart from her Olympic performance, Alie won her first silver medal at the 1987 Pan American Games in boardsailing.
 Her later Pan Am medals were a gold in the 1995 Pan American Games and a silver at the 1999 Pan American Games.
-Alie retired from windsailing after placing in 17th at the Sydney Olympics in 2000.
+Alie retired from wind sailing after placing in 17th at the Sydney Olympics in 2000.